CORFAM BY DUPONT

 1964-1971

-In 1964 DuPont Corporation wanted to get a foot in the shoe game with its introduction of Corfam – a synthetic leather substitute.
-The company predicted that a quarter of US shoes would be made from Corfam and spent millions promoting the new material.
-But the public found them soulless, cheap and uncomfortable.
+In 1964 the DuPont Corporation launched Cofram, a synthetic leather substitute.
+The company predicted that 25% of all shoes would be made from Corfam and spent millions promoting the new material.
+But the public found the shoes soulless, cheap-feeling and uncomfortable.
 DuPont withdrew Corfam from the market in 1971.
-The New York Times referred to Corfam as ‘Du Pont’s $100 million Edsel” and, if you’ve done your homework here at the museum, you know ALL about the Edsel.

 Additional info: